sirius-ms/sirius-docs.github.io/docs/_pages/intro.md

 ## SIRIUS introduction {#SIRIUS-Introduction}

-The primary focus of SIRIUS is the structure elucidation of novel molecules (drug leads, contaminants in synthesis or food), but it is also well equipped to handle more standard tasks such as dereplication of known structures.
+The primary focus of SIRIUS is the structure elucidation of novel molecules (drug leads, leachables or contaminants in synthesis or food, new psychoactive substances, PFAS, transformation products,...), but it is also well equipped to handle more standard tasks such as dereplication of known structures.

 It combines the analysis of isotope patterns in MS